What the food temperature danger zone describes

 Is the danger zone a legal term?

 The food temperature danger zone is a widely used training and guidance concept.
-The specific legal framework for temperature control in Scotland does not use this term directly — it operates through statutory thresholds and outcome-based duties.
+The specific legal framework for temperature control in Scotland does not use this term directly.
+It operates through statutory thresholds and outcome-based duties.

 Does this page replace legislation or official guidance?